NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 **(2) The impact of multi-threading**

 `pyfftw.FFTW` allows users to leverage multi-threading.
-The parameter `thread` is set to 1 by default, meaning the `pyfftw.FFTW` takes the single-threaded approach by default.
+The parameter `threads` is set to 1 by default, meaning the `pyfftw.FFTW` takes the single-threaded approach by default.
 Note that our baseline (`V4`), is single-threaded.
 The plot below shows the performance improvement when the number of threads is set to two , and when it is set to eight, the value of `multiprocessing.cpu_count()` in my machine.

 ![Performance Gain](Figure_Threads_2_8.png)

 The speed-up occurs when the array's length is `>= 2^15`, where higher number of threads results in better performance, up to 2x faster.
 It is interesting to see that a multi-threading process does not necessarily improve the performance.
 In fact, for mid-range input size, there is a considerable drop in the performance.
-This drop is likely due to the overhead of distributing load across thrads, and managing the process.
+This drop is likely due to the overhead of distributing load across threads, and managing the process.
 So users should not assume that multi-threading will always improve the performance, and they need to check and see when multi-threading helps with improving the performance of pyFFTW on their machine.

 **(3) The impact of planning effort**